F-22 Raptor Manufacturing

 By weight, the Boeing-built portion of the wing is 42 percent titanium, 35 percent composite, and 23 percent aluminum, steel, and other materials in the form of fasteners, clips, and other miscellaneous parts.
 Each wing weighs approximately 2,000 pounds.

 Each of the wings measures 16 feet (side-of-body) by 18 feet (leading edge) and is roughly triangular in shape.
 The wings together give the F-22's planform a modified delta shape.
 The wings are designed to cruise at supersonic speeds for extended periods of time and withstand extremely 'high-g' maneuvers.

 The wings incorporate structural design modifications made early in the development program.
 After analyzing the results of live-fire tests simulating severe combat damage, engineers chose to reinforce the wing by replacing every fourth composite spar with one made of titanium.
-The titanium reinforcements ensure that the F-22 will be more survivable in combat.
+The titanium reinforcements ensure that the F-22 would be more survivable in combat.
 The wings are designed to be interchangeable from airplane to airplane.

 Principal suppliers to Boeing on the wing include Dow-United Technologies of Wallingford, Conn. (composite sine wave spars); Howmet of Norfolk, Va. (side-of-body rib and aileron support castings); Schlosser of Redmond, Ore. (pylon rib castings) and Curtiss Wright of Fairfield, N. J. (leading edge flap drive system).

 The wing shipping containers are designed to transported either by rail (the preferred method) or by transport aircraft.
 The wings for the first F-22 were shipped to Marietta via Air Force transport aircraft.

 FINAL ASSEMBLY FACILITIES

 The F-22 factory at Boeing introduces the use of an automated, laser-guided machine for drilling holes in components where fasteners are still required.